nunchistudio/blacksmith-devcenter/documentation/start/firstapp/create.md

 The directory will be created if it does not exist yet.

+This command generates hidden files starting with a dot, such as `.env` files for managing environment variables.
+You may need to update your code editor or system preferences to access and edit those files.
+Take a look at the [application reference](/blacksmith/tour) to discover what they look like.

 ## Docker stack for development

 A `Docker-compose.yml` is generated along your application.
 This file is not